 We endeavor to have a Board representing diverse experiences in areas that are relevant to our global activities.
 In particular, we value international business experience and, as such, our directorship mix reflects that emphasis.
-With respect to traditional diversity concepts, two of our Board members self-identify as women and two Board members self-identify as Asian.
-Our non-employee directors who have been nominated for re-election to the Board have a balance of tenure (average tenure of less than 6 years), age (average age of 62 years) and racial, ethnic and gender diversity (approximately one-third of our independent directors), which provides our Board with an effective mix of experience and fresh perspectives.
-The Board will continue to evaluate from time to time the composition of the Board, including additions to the Board of any director candidate that may complement the knowledge, skills and experience possessed by the nominees for director to ensure that the composition of the Board appropriately reflects changes in our evolving business.
-The Board is committed to, over time, expanding the racial, ethnic and gender diversity composition of the Board.
+With respect to traditional diversity concepts, we have two directors who identify as Asian and, in 2023, we increased our Board's gender diversity to 30% female with the appointment of Ms. Lampe-Önnerud.
+As a group, our non-employee directors, each of whom has been nominated for re-election to the Board, have a balance of tenure (average tenure of approximately 6 years), age (average age of 62 years) and racial, ethnic and gender diversity (approximately 44%), which we believe provides our Board with an effective mix of experience and fresh perspectives.
+The Board will continue to evaluate from time to time the composition of the Board, including addition to the Board of any director candidate that may complement the knowledge, skills and experience possessed by the nominees for director, to ensure that the composition of the Board appropriately reflects changes in our evolving business.